lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

 The script will do all the rest of the work.
 It will crawl the supplement looking for the IIIF resources (usually "manifests"), found in the "within" property of the supplement.
 The script will then crawl the referenced manifest looking to see if there is a webmention listening service.
 If one is found, it will send a notification to this listening surface, following the W3C standards for webmentions.

-Below is a short description of the standard protocols that should be followed for sending and receiving a webmetion request.
+Below is a short description of the standard protocols that should be followed for sending and receiving a webmention request.

 ## Sending the Webmention

-The Webmention should be sent via POST and contain the two x-www-form-urlencoded parameters `source` and `target` where source would be the IIIF supplement (a rangelist, search within service, etc.) and the target would be the manifest to which the supplement belongs.
+The Webmention should be sent via POST and contain the two x-www-form-url encoded parameters `source` and `target` where source would be the IIIF supplement (a rangelist, search within service, etc.) and the target would be the manifest to which the supplement belongs.
 For more details see https://www.w3.org/TR/webmention/.

 ## Receiving the Webmention